espressif/arduino-esp32/docs/source/api/adc.rst

 adcAttachPin
 ^^^^^^^^^^^^

-This function is used to attach pin to ADC (it will also clear any other analog mode that could be on)
+This function is used to attach the pin to ADC (it will also clear any other analog mode that could be on)

 .. code-block:: arduino